MBA Student

 Thank you for your time!
 How important is one's college major/minor and/or GPA (cut off?) for b-school admission, given that you have good work experience such as investment banking?

-Asked by Edward about 12 years ago
+Asked by Edward over 12 years ago

 Your college major is irrelevant; admissions officers are far more interested in *why* you're looking to get your MBA.
 You could be a Finance major who wants to sharpen his existing tool-set, or a Sanskrit major looking to make a career change.
 Just tell the honest story in your essays and interviews of where you've been vs. where you want to go.
 Regarding GPA's, I'll say something similar to my point in an earlier question about GMAT scores.
 They're not THAT important.
 Don't get me wrong: if you're looking to attend a top school and had a 1.7 GPA in college, you'd need a REALLY unique and credible story to explain the poor past academic performance.
 But on the other hand, a 4.0 doesn't guarantee admission by any means.
 Generally speaking, admissions officers use GPAs (and GMATs) as a "check-the-box" item to weed out red flags, but then focus more on your past work experience and how you've articulated your plans to use your MBA in the future.
 If I had to ballpark some #'s, and assuming you're looking at selective schools, I'd say that so long as you had >3.0 GPA, > 600 GMAT, and thoughtful personal essays, you'll at least merit admissions consideration.
 That said, I've had dozens of friends with lower grades/scores get into top-tier programs, and others with near perfect scores get denied.
 I'll say it again and again: your story is everything.